 There are many factors to take into consideration when deciding on a policy.
 All too often, key insurance conditions are hidden in the small print of the policies.
 These can range from common areas of coverage to unusual or future conditions.
 Furthermore, people often look at what they currently pay but neglect to consider what will happen when they get older, so it is important to know the pricing of insurance plans for higher age bands.

 Particularly if you need long-term coverage, you should not only look at the product but also at the insurance company itself.
 There are many attractive policies on the market, some of them at apparently very affordable prices.
 However, it is advisable to check out the company’s claims handling procedure, and it also makes sense to ask what the situation will be like in ten years’ time and whether the health plan – or even the insurance company – is still likely to be around.
 The same is of course true for low-end plans which offer very poor cover.

 It may also be advisable to use the help of an insurance consultant/broker.
 Such a consultant/broker is able to give advice as to what type of policy will best fit and individual’s personal needs and what company will be able to provide this policy type of policy.
 By arranging your insurance policy through a consultant/broker, you pay no more in premiums than going directly to the insurance company.
 But you save time and money because you benefit from additional advisory and support services.
 Not only can you be sure to select the insurance which suits your needs, you also benefit from on-going assistance and advice.

-In international private health insurance, too, you have to read the small print and in the end you get what you pay for.
+In worldwide private health insurance, too, you have to read the small print and in the end you get what you pay for.
 With international health insurance, most people choose more comprehensive and established plans and are generally quite prepared to pay more for good coverage that is appropriate to their needs, as the price they pay for this insurance buys them true peace of mind for themselves and their family.